otrv4/otrv4/otrv4.md

 participants.
 This provides deniability for both participants in the interactive DAKE.

-In the non-interactive DAKE, the initializer (Alice, in the above overview) does not have participation deniability, but Bob, the receiver, does.
+In the non-interactive DAKE, the initiator (Bob, in the above overview) does not have participation deniability, but Alice, the responder, does.

 Once a conversation has been established with the DAKE, all data messages transmitted in it are confidential and retain their integrity.
 After a MAC